vipulnaik/diet-exercise-health/profile-information/health-profile.md

   at roughly yearly granularity.

 * LP-IR calculation: I plan to get a NMR lipoprofile (that includes the LP-IR score) about once a year.
-This wiill give a time seies of LP-IR at roughly yearly granularity.
+This wiill give a time series of LP-IR at roughly yearly granularity.

 * TG/HDL-C ratio calculation: I plan to get a lipid panel (either a basic one or